Lire en Francais

 Repeatable timing and section results

-What a TCF mock exam actually measures
+What does a TCF Canada mock actually measure?

 A mock is a controlled test of pacing, transitions, and consistency.
 It shows what happens when tasks get harder later in the session and your attention starts to drift.